zevv/npeg/README.md

 the data during parsing.

-Note that for code block captures, the Nim code gets executed during parsing, *even if the match is part of a pattern that fails and is later backtracked*
+Note that for code block captures, the Nim code gets executed during parsing, *even if the match is part of a pattern that fails and is later backtracked*.

 When a grammar rule ends with a colon `:`, the next indented block in the grammar is interpreted as Nim code, which gets executed when the rule has been